UPPMAX/NAISS_Slurm/docs/cluster.md

 ![gpu node](./images/gpu-core-schema.svg){: style="width: 400px;float: right"}

-Parallelization across multiple cores on the same CPU is called **multi- threading**.
-Many software packages either use multi-threading implicitly or have switches that enable multi-threading without having to adapt the affected code.
-However, programs that use only multi-threaded, shared memory programming interfaces, like OpenMP, are not always best-suited for clusters unless there are many cores per CPU (usually true for HPC clusters) and each CPU has a lot of memory (less often true).

 Nodes in computer clusters are usually arranged in racks at a dedicated climate- controlled facility, and are connected via a communication network.
 With few exceptions, nearly all computer clusters use the Linux operating system.